Airbus A340: A340-600

-Designed to replace early-generation Boeing 747-200/300 airliners, the A340-600 is capable of carrying 379 passengers in a three-class cabin layout for 13900 km.
-It provides similar passenger capacity to a 747 but with 25 percent more cargo volume and with lower trip and seat costs.
+Designed to replace early-generation Boeing 747-200/300 airliners, the A340-600 can carry 379 passengers in a three-class cabin layout for 13900 km.
+It provides a passenger capacity similar to a 747 but with 25 per cent more cargo volume and lower trip and seat costs.
 The first flight of the A340-600 was made on 23 April 2001.
 Virgin Atlantic began commercial services in August 2002.
 The variant's main competitor is the 777-300ER.
 The A340-600 was replaced by the A350-1000.

 The A340-600 is 12 m longer than a −300, more than 4 m longer than the Boeing 747-400 and 2.3 m longer than the A380, and has two emergency exit doors added over the wings.
 It held the record for the world's longest commercial aircraft until the first flight of the Boeing 747-8 in February 2010.
 The A340-600 is powered by four 250 kN thrust Rolls-Royce Trent 556 turbofans and uses the Honeywell 331–600[A] APU.
 As with the −500, it has a four-wheel undercarriage bogie on the fuselage centre-line to cope with the increased MTOW along with the enlarged wing and rear empennage.
 Upper deck main cabin space can be optionally increased by locating facilities such as crew rest areas, galleys, and lavatories upon the aircraft's lower deck.
-In early 2007, Airbus reportedly advised carriers to reduce cargo in the forward section by 5.0 t to compensate for overweight first and business class sections; the additional weight caused the aircraft's centre of gravity to move forward thus reducing cruise efficiency.
+In early 2007, Airbus reportedly advised carriers to reduce cargo in the forward section by 5.0 t to compensate for overweight first and business-class sections; the additional weight caused the aircraft's centre of gravity to move forward, thus reducing cruise efficiency.
 Affected airlines considered filing compensation claims with Airbus.

 The A340-600HGW (High Gross Weight) version first flew on 18 November 2005 and was certified on 14 April 2006.
-It has an MTOW of 380 t and a range of up to 14630 km, made possible by strengthened structure, increased fuel capacity, more powerful engines and new manufacturing techniques like laser beam welding.
+It has an MTOW of 380 t and a range of up to 14630 km, made possible by strengthened structure, increased fuel capacity, more powerful engines, and new manufacturing techniques like laser beam welding.
 The A340-600HGW is powered by four 61900 lbf thrust Rolls-Royce Trent 560 turbofans.
 Emirates became the launch customer for the −600HGW when it ordered 18 at the 2003 Paris Air Show; but postponed its order indefinitely and later cancelled it.
-Rival Qatar Airways, which placed its order at the same airshow, took delivery of only four aircraft with the first aircraft on 11 September 2006.
+Rival Qatar Airways, which placed its order at the same airshow, took delivery of only four aircraft, with the first aircraft on 11 September 2006.
 The airline has since let its purchase options expire in favour of orders for the Boeing 777-300ER.

-As of July 2018, there were 60 A340-600s in service with six airlines worldwide.
+As of March 2024, there were 33 A340-600s in service with nine airlines worldwide.